FactomProject/FactomDocs/developerSandboxSetup.md

 In a new terminal window, run `fctwallet`.
 (Windows users have a desktop shortcut)

-In a new terminal window, run `factom-cli properties` (Windows users will have to browse to the install location of factom-cli)
+In a new terminal window, run `factom-cli properties` (Windows users may have to browse to the install location of factom-cli, or it might be in the path)

 If you see the various version information from the different programs, it is working.